America Stadium Theatre

 America Theatre Casper, WY July 1994

 The New America Theater opened October 15, 1920 with Barbara Castleton in “The Branding Iron”.
 In 1950 it was remodeled to the plans of architectural firm Crowther & Marshall and renamed America Theatre.
-It was renovated in the mid-2000’s and now has stadium seating (hence the change of name).
-Operated by Movie Palaces Inc. it also has the ultimate Digital sound system, and until March 2015 when they opened their Studio City Mesa + ARQ, it boasted the largest screen in Casper.
+It was renovated in the mid-2000’s with stadium seating (hence the change of name).
+Operated by Movie Palaces Inc. it also had the ultimate Digital sound system, and until March 2015 when they opened their Studio City Mesa + ARQ, it boasted the largest screen in Casper.
+It was closed in 2022 and was put up ‘For Sale’ with the proviso that the purchaser would not reopen it as a theatre.

 Contributed by Ross Melnick, Ken Roe